 What is the difference between the turret and single-stage press?

-There is only one major difference – the turret press has multiple die holding stations, which can be easily switched to decrease the time taken for die changing.
-And with the single-stage press you will only be doing bulk operation and
+There is only one major difference – the turret press has multiple die-holding stations, which can be easily switched to decrease the time taken for die changing.
+And with the single-stage press, you will only be doing bulk operations one at a time

 Does turret press increase reloading speed?